-While these four 'phases' define the most common CI/CD activities, they are not exhaustive.
-In the future, other activities may be included, for instance, monitoring and incident management.
+While these six 'phases' define the most common CI/CD activities, they are not exhaustive.
+In the future, other activities may be included, for instance, monitoring.

 CDEvents Format

 CDEvents can be encapsulated in different message/stream/event envelopes, and the first such binding prepared by the CDEvents project uses CloudEvents with CDEvents-specific extensions and payload structure, which is based on the CDEvent's vocabulary.